climaticzoning/simzoning/Documentation/Inputfile_simzoning.md

    - Integer: 1(=ANN), 2(=Elevation and coordinates)
    - Usage: This option indicates the choosen interpolation method.
 Two methods are available, 1) Based on Artificial Neural Networks(ANN) and 2) based on the an weighted interpolation based on values, coordinates and elevations of the nearby points.
 Method 2 is reccomended as it results in lower interpolation erros for most cases, but users can try both methods and assess which one performs better for their particular case.
   - Example: "Interpolation_Method":2,

+* Report_generation
+   - Boolean: 1 (=yes) or 0 (=no)
+   - Usage: User option to generate a .PDF report for each case study.
+Available with the Matlab Report Generator.
+   - Example: "Report_generation":1,

 ### Paths
 * mainProjectFolder